Inter-Blockchain-Service/Cosmos-StateSync/Desmos/README.md

 desmos start
 ```

-Finally when your node is sync stop tour daemon with Ctrl + c, disable statesync and restart your service :
+Finally when your node is sync stop the daemon with Ctrl + c, disable statesync and restart your service :

 ```
 sed -E -i 's/enable = true/enable = false/' HOME/.desmos/config/config.toml